nihruk/design-system/README.md

 ## Copyright

-Copyright (C) 2017 Crown Copyright (National Institute for Health and Care Research)
+Crown Copyright (National Institute for Health and Care Research)